jergeno/weather_widget/NOTES.md

 ## Next tasks
 * Figure out a way to deal with testing for a key in a nested dict.
 Specifically the wind gust does not exist bug
-    * Break out the 'wind' sub-dict into its own object and the it's not nested any more

 ## TODO
 * Refactor to retrieve the "one call" data and parse out for forecasting and warnings